 So the next time you are unhappy, overwhelmed, miserable think about the root cause.
 Is it something you can change, is it someone you can edge out of your life, is there a way to approach the situation with a better attitude?
 Do you need to gesso over a section and start over?

 I learned in therapy most of my unhappiness stems from my high expectations.
-That I put on myself and on those around me, so whenever something didn't live up to what I had dreamed, expected, wanted I become sad and disappointed.
+The ones I put on myself and on those around me, so whenever something or someone didn't live up to what I had dreamed, expected, wanted I become sad, depressed, disappointed.
 I battle with this everyday.
 I can tell you that once I learned that about myself it was the biggest ah ha moment in my life.
 Am I still hard on myself?
 Yep.
 Do I still get disappointed by those around me when I don't feel like they are giving all of themselves?
 Yep.
 But knowing this about myself has helped me with resetting my expectations, live a bit more in the "it is what it is" mindset.
+And also move on when when something truly makes me unhappy.

 What it also makes me aware of is the energy I see sucked out of people who are so busy doing all the things, they aren't enjoying any of the things.
 Take some time each day to turn off the noise.
-That may mean waking up earlier (ew) or staying up later.
+That may mean waking up earlier (ew) or staying up later (this is me).
 I read at night when everyone else is in bed to quiet it all out.
 I paint to quiet it all out.

 Do I have it figured all out?
 Nope.
-I keep wanting to add businesses, or move to a new town, to deal with things when they get stagnant.
+I keep wanting to add businesses, or move to a new town, or change my hair to deal with things when they get stagnant.
 I recognize it.
 I am a ennegram seven.
 I like new shiny things, I like the process of thinking of new things and having new experiences.
-I have learned I physically need to travel to keep that fresh and new aspect in my life because it lights me up and fills my cup.
-I also have learned it often a coping mechanism when I get bored.
+I have learned I physically need to travel to keep that fresh and new aspect in my life because exploring new things is what lights me up and fills my cup.
+I also have learned it often a healthier coping mechanism when I get bored.

 Why LOCAL LOVE is important!